Tensor network noise characterization for near-term quantum computers: Tensor network procedure for noise characterization

 A single-qubit Pauli measurement can be described by a POVM with only two effects corresponding to outcome $\zeta=+1$ or $\zeta=-1$, so the outcome of a single $n$-qubit tomographic experiment can then be represented as a vector $\boldsymbol{\zeta}=(\zeta_1,\ldots,\zeta_n)$.
 The probability of obtaining the outcome $\boldsymbol{\zeta}$ for a fixed experimental setting, defined by the choice of input states $\bm{\alpha}$ and measurement bases $\bm{\beta}$, is given by the Born rule

 where $\Pi_{\zeta_j}(\beta_j)$ is the effect corresponding to the outcome $\zeta_j$ for a measurement in the $\beta_j$ basis performed on the $j$-th qubit.

 We point out that this sampling strategy assumes that we know the input states and the measurements perfectly well.
 It is however well known that this is not the case on near-term quantum computers, where state preparation and measurement (SPAM) errors are currently unavoidable~\cite{Merkel2013}.
 This consideration has led to different self-consistent tomographic methods to determine the input states, the computational gates, and the measurement outcomes consistently and simultaneously~\cite{Merkel2013, Nielsen2021}.
-Unfortunately, these procedures are usually too resource-expensive for useful near-term applications (i.e., involving tens of qubits), even when considering optimized strategies~\cite{Brieger2023}.
+Unfortunately, these procedures are usually too resource-expensive for useful near-term applications (i.e., involving tens of qubits), even when considering optimized strategies~\cite{Brieger2023} \mar{(a more promising procedure is considered in Ref.~\cite{Helsen2023}, which performs SPAM-robust shadow estimation of some properties of a gate set from random gate sequences)}.
 For this reason, in the case of tensor network noise characterization, one may adopt a more practical solution on a real quantum computer: before running the noise tomography experiment, one can perform a calibration of the machine yielding a self-consistent description of the input states and measurements, such as the one based on semidefinite programming recently proposed by some of the authors~\cite{Cattaneo2023}.
-Then, the output of the protocol, that is, a set of input states and POVM effects that are self-consistent and capture what is physically prepared and measured on the device, would be used in the noise characterization procedure, as in Eq.~\eqref{eq:transition_probs}.
+Then, the output of the protocol, that is, a set of input states and POVM effects that are self-consistent and capture what is physically prepared and measured on the device, would be used in the noise characterization procedure, as in Eq.~\eqref{eq:transition_probs}. \mar{We point out that all the results of this paper, apart from the ones discussed in Sec.~\ref{ssec:spam-test}, do no take SPAM errors into account and do not employ self-consistent tomography.
+We leave a detailed study of the efficacy of self-consistent strategies to ameliorate SPAM errors in the tensor network noise characterization protocol for future works.}